advancedresearch/the_century_of_satire/origin.md

 his origin, and relation to God the Father.

-The issue of Christology reflects disagreements about the interpretation of Jesus' nature from a philosophical perspective, in line with the tradition of such debates surrounding the texts of Sybillyne oracles.
+The issue of Christology reflects disagreements about the interpretation of Jesus' nature from a philosophical perspective, in line with the tradition of such debates surrounding the texts of Sibylline oracles.

 In the beginning of Constantine I's reign, there was no persecution of pagan religions.
 At first, Constantine encouraged the construction of new temples and tolerated traditional sacrifices.